-It can get even more extreme that this.
-At EchoSign, in particular we had a lot of customers that bought us together with Salesforce, SAP or other systems at the time they were implementing them.
+It can get even more extreme than this.
+At Adobe Sign / EchoSign, in particular, we had a lot of customers that bought us together with Salesforce, SAP, or other systems at the time they were implementing them.
 They’d buy Salesforce, buy us inside of Salesforce … and then a year would go by, and they’d never deploy Salesforce.
 Because of that, they’d never use us.
 And yet — they’d all renew.
 Often even for the third year.

 So what’s actionable here, if you can lose happy customers without a hint of notice, and magically keep both angry ones and ones that never even deploy?
 I don’t have all the answers.
 Measuring everything helps (and luckily we now have software tools to do this for you).
 Building deep relationships across the organization with your customers helps too.